yaodyy/frr_can/README.md

 FRR is free software that implements and manages various IPv4 and IPv6 routing protocols.
-It runs on nearly all distributions of Linux and BSD and supports all modern CPU architectures.
+It runs on nearly all distributions of Linux and BSD and supports all modern CPU architectures.This is git test.

 FRR currently supports the following protocols: